PetroIvaniuk/llms-tools/README.md

 - [PdfGPT](https://pdfgpt.io/) - a tool where you can upload pdf and get summaries, answers to your questions by OpenAI
 - [Baize](https://github.com/project-baize/baize-chatbot) - an open-source chat model trained with LoRA.
 It uses 100k dialogs generated by letting ChatGPT chat with itself
 - [Chameleon](https://chameleon-llm.github.io/) - a compositional reasoning framework designed to enhance LLMs and overcome their inherent limitations, such as outdated information and lack of precise reasoning
+- [Natural Questions Dataset](https://ai.google.com/research/NaturalQuestions) - contains questions from real users, and it requires QA systems to read and comprehend an entire Wikipedia article that may or may not contain the answer to the question

 ### Offline-Mode
+- [Open Interpreter](https://github.com/KillianLucas/open-interpreter) - an open-source, locally running implementation of OpenAI's Code Interpreter
-- [ollama](https://ollama.com/) - get up and running with Llama 3, Mistral, Gemma, and other large language models
+- [ollama](https://ollama.com/) - get up and running with Llama 3, Mistral, Gemma, and other LLMs
 - [OpenLLM](https://github.com/bentoml/OpenLLM) - an open-source platform designed to facilitate the deployment and operation of LLMs in real-world applications
 - [LM Studio](https://lmstudio.ai/) - an easy way to run open-source LLMs locally
 - [Jan](https://jan.ai/) - open-source ChatGPT alternative that runs 100% offline on your computer